Every traditional Spanish cookbook has an ensaladilla rusa recipe. This Russian potato salad has quite a history behind it!

 Instructions

-- To prepare the potatoes, wash them and cover them with cold water and a pinch of salt.
-Bring them to a boil and cook until just tender-- don't overcook or they'll fall apart.
-Let them cool completely, remove their skin and cut into cubes.
+- Potatoes: Rinse and cover with cold water and a pinch of salt.
+Boil until fork tender, then let them cool completely.
+Remove the skin and cut into cubes.

-- In a large serving platter mix together half of all of the cooked ingredients with some of the clarified mayonnaise (meaning the batch with the egg whites included).
+- Mix together half of the vegetables and tuna or shrimp (if using) with some of the clarified mayonnaise (the batch with the egg whites mixed in).

-- Mix the rest of each vegetable with the egg-yolk only mayonnaise and decorate the top of the salad with different colored mountains of different vegetables.
+- Mix the rest of each vegetable with the regular mayonnaise, and decorate the top of the salad with little mountains of the different vegetables.

 Nutrition